cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

   - cosmos-sdk
 ---

-# Add your first message
+# Add Your First Message

 In the [previous section](./3-add-game.md), you added a game storage space in the checkers module storage.
 It is now time to actually put games in storage: